Leutard of Vertus: Modern assessment

-R. I. Moore, professor of history at Newcastle University, considers that Leutard may have been characterised as mentally ill by the church authorities to dissuade any popular support for tithe reform.
+R. I. Moore, Professor of History at Newcastle University, considers that Leutard may have been characterised as mentally ill by the church authorities to dissuade any popular support for tithe reform.
 He also notes that he may not technically have been a heretic; the only assertion made by Rodulfus as to Leutard's beliefs was his opposition to the tithes, a non-Scriptural matter.

-Austrian medievalist Heinrich Fichtenau considers that the incident with the bees may have been an embellishment added by Rodulfus.
+Austrian medievalist Heinrich Fichtenau proposes that the incident with the bees may have been an embellishment added by Rodulfus.
 He also notes that despite Leutard's desire to appear learned it is unlikely that a peasant in this period would have been literate and probably that Leutard was repeating passages told by other people.
 Fichtenau considers Leutard's destruction of the crucifix as evidence for a possible belief in the rejection of the image of Christ's torture as a central element of worship.
 This belief was associated with Bogomilism and the Leutard incident may demonstrate a spread of these beliefs from the Balkans to France.
-University of California, Berkeley, history professor Geoffrey Koziol considers Leutard's actions indicate a belief in the rejection of the church as the official interpreter of the word of God and in its role in granting and annulling marriages.
+Geoffrey Koziol, Professor of History at University of California, Berkeley considers Leutard's actions indicate a belief in the rejection of the church as the official interpreter of the word of God and in its role in granting and annulling marriages.

 American historian Brian Stock suggests Leutard's preachings might have been anti-feudal in stance or an early form of Catharism; the latter interpretation also being put forward by Henry Charles Lea in the 19th century.
 Stock considers that the bees in the story might be symbolic as a representation of chastity, of diabolical thought entering the body or a portent of Leutard's appeal to the masses.

 Though not considered such at the time, American historian Richard Landes wrote that Leutard was something of a messianic figure, connected with millenarianism.
-Landes considers Rodulfus modelled Leutard's story on that of the "false Christ" described by Gregory of Tours, a labourer driven mad by flies.
+Landes suggests that Rodulfus modelled Leutard's story on that of the "false Christ" described by Gregory of Tours, a labourer driven mad by flies.
 Landes considers the bees represent the traumatic experience common among messiah figures.